Call for Submissions for Public Media Art for the Boston Convention & Exhibition Center Marquee

 - Links to online video samples (up to 2 samples, 1 minute each).
 These can be past moving image work, or a mockup of what you plan for the Marquee.
 Samples must be online (You Tube and Vimeo are acceptable)

-Boston Cyberarts and MCCA will review applications and award up to ten student exhibition opportunities for the BCEC Marquee.
-Notifications will be sent by March 12, and works should be completed by Sunday April 6, 2014 for presentation in early May.
+Boston Cyberarts and MCCA will review applications and award up to ten exhibition opportunities for the BCEC Marquee.
+Notifications will be sent by May 9th, and works should be completed by Sunday June 1, 2014 for presentation in June.

 Selection of work is based foremost upon artistic excellence.
 We are particularly interested in works that push the limits of the 7 screens as a display platform while also creating dynamic engaging content for the public.
 Artists will receive proper credit for their media art.